 The Sand Point Country Club and Golf Course in northeast Seattle sits on a high northeast-facing bluff with a view out over Lake Washington and to the mountains beyond.
-The golf course opened on July 4, 1927 and took its name as a reference to the nearby Sand Point Naval Air Station which was already under development in that decade.
+The golf course opened on July 4, 1927 and took its name as a reference to the nearby Naval Air Station which was already under development in that decade.
 Samuel E. Hayes, the founder of the golf course, must have hoped to capitalize on the prestige of the military presence and the anticipation of more people coming to live in the area around the naval base on Sand Point Way NE.
 It was also in that year of 1927 that Sand Point Way NE was officially named, and legislation was initiated to pave the road.

 In 1900 Seattle businessman Josiah Collins visited the Oak Bay Club in Victoria, B.C. and was inspired to get a real golf course in Seattle.
 With 53 founding members, the Seattle Golf Club was formed.
 The group rented 55 acres from farmer David Ferguson in what would later become Laurelhurst.
 The Ferguson-farm golf course was essentially just a pasture, and had only nine holes.
 (The Ferguson farmhouse was later modified and moved to another street in Laurelhurst.
 In 2018 the house was advertised for sale for 3.1 million dollars.)